Securie for Supabase — RLS validation + migration scanning

 Limitations

-GitHub App integration pre-launch.
-The free in-browser scanner at /signup works today but covers only passive unauthenticated checks (it cannot see your migrations repo).
+GitHub App rollout is managed.
+The in-browser checker at /signup covers only passive unauthenticated checks; it cannot see your migrations repo.
 Self-hosted Supabase with custom auth is supported but requires additional setup.

 Install